celsowhite/celsowhite/README.md

 ## About

-Personal website build using Vue JS.
+Personal website built using Vue JS.